mathewdblewis/passwordManager/README.md

     python3 passwords.py -install
     rm passwords.py

-During installation you will be prompted for a location in your path to store the passwords program.
+During installation you will be prompted for a location to store the passwords program however you may be given the option to choose a location selected by the installer.